NotDarkn/Archives/Coco/README.md

 # Archives: Coco
-The private archive made for Coco Z, Coco X, made by Coco exploits, and more.
+The entire archive made for Coco.

-This is currently private, and is made for the staff or developers of Coco:
+This consists of many different archives, such as Z5, history about Coco, the X exploits, and more.

-Cozy, hell0u, Cortex, MCgamin1738, Laxion, etc.
+This entire archive has been made public, as Coco (the exploit) is dead.
+There is no point of keeping it private anymore lol.

 # Currently includes:
 - The entire Coco X Archive.